 Your baby’s movements are not a very sensitive measure of whether your baby might have a problem prior to 28 weeks of pregnancy, due to this wide variation of movement patterns.
 If you remain concerned after 4-6 hours at this early stage of pregnancy, then spend some time resting (up to one hour) and drink some icy cold water.
 This usually gives the desired result of subtle movements.
 If this still fails then ring your obstetrician or the hospital you are booked at for further advice.

 Later in pregnancy (after 32 weeks), movements become more consistent in pattern for each baby.
-It is not the absolute number of movements that is important in ensuring your baby’s wellbeing, but witnessing a normal daily pattern for your baby.
+Some may notice sensations that feel like shaking, vibrating, or trembling in the womb, particularly during the third trimester.
+These movements are common, and include hiccups and the startle reflex.
+It is not the absolute number of movements that is important in ensuring your baby’s well-being, but witnessing a normal daily pattern for your baby.
 If this pattern suddenly decreases substantially, then we advise sitting or lying down for up to two hours paying attention to the movements.
+Again, having a cold drink or sugary snack often wakes up the baby and they move.
 Gently pushing your abdomen about may also elicit a response from the baby.
 Movements are generally felt the least in the standing position.

 If late in pregnancy the movements remain subdued even after spending time focusing on them for at least two hours, then you need to contact your obstetrician or the hospital you are booked in as soon as possible.
 Don’t leave it until the next day for further assessment of your baby.
 Whilst the vast majority of the time your baby will be well, we would much rather assess all babies than potentially miss an opportunity to find a baby at risk.